D1White/todo-app/README.md

 ### Thanks:
 The application was developed in conjunction with [Nikita Chernega](https://github.com/Nikitachr).
-You can see its implementation at Angular -> [url](https://github.com/Nikitachr/todo).

 ---